Taknamay/URM15/README.md

 - RDC n: (readchr)  Reads a char from stdin and puts the value into Rn.
 - PRN n: (printnum) Prints the numerical value from Rn.
 - PRC n: (printchr) Prints the char value from Rn.

-Note that RDC and PRC should, preferably, work with UTF-8 input and output.
-However, I am well-versed in neither C nor UTF-8, so my implementation only allows for ASCII input and output.